ireoluwa12345/go-copier/README.md

 <img src="./usage-video.gif" width="100%" alt="Usage of Go Copier">

 ## Motivation
 I needed to extract the HTML, CSS, and JS files from a WordPress site to host them on a new platform for a client.
 Back when I used Windows, I would have used the HTTrack desktop app, but since switching to Linux, I couldn't find a tool that quite fit the bill.
-I decided to write my own tool instead—it seemed like a great learning experience.
+I decided to write my own tool instead.

 ## Features